railwayapp/docs/src/docs/reference/templates.md

 #### How do I request a withdrawal?

 - Follow the instructions inside the `Earnings` tab.
-We currently allow withdrawals to Paypal, Buy Me a Coffee, and GitHub Sponsors.
+We currently allow withdrawals to GitHub Sponsors and Buy Me a Coffee.
 After adding your account details you will request a withdrawal.
 Out team will receive the request and process it right away.

 #### Can I make manual withdrawals to credits too?